levent/eleventy.leventali.com/src/index.md

 You can find me on [Twitter](https://twitter.com/lebreeze), [Instagram](https://www.instagram.com/lebreeze), [GitHub](https://github.com/levent) and [LinkedIn](https://www.linkedin.com/in/leventali/).

 I write and maintain [Suite](https://suite.leventali.com/about), which is a set of personal tools I use for managing my life.
+I'm also building an anonymised writing network called [Rote](https://www.rote.app).
+It has potential to be filled with terrible content, but I will shut it down if so.

 [About me](/about/)